 All children in Key Stage Two mainstream classes have the opportunity to learn a musical instrument; either a djembe drum or a ukulele.
 In addition to this children had the opportunity to take part in the following curriculum enhancements.

-School choir sang in the ‘Young Voices’ concert in Manchester Arena
+School choir have sang in the ‘Young Voices’ concert in Manchester Arena

-School choir sang in old people’s homes at Christmas
+School choir sing in old people’s homes at Christmas

-School choir sang at the Pride of Sefton Awards
+School choir have sang at the Pride of Sefton Awards

-This year’s Science Week was launched by an assembly hosted by ‘Mad Science’ - a company that visit schools to inspire and excite children with science .
-Following the assembly, classes completed a number of science investigations linked to books by Roald Dahl.
+We hold an annual science fairs in school, there are organised by the pupils.
+We invite visitors to school for example ‘Mad Science’ - a company that visit schools to inspire and excite children with science .
+All Science Weeks are based on a theme, most recently, classes completed a number of science investigations linked to books by Roald Dahl.
 The week culminated in a Science Fair that was hosted by children from each class.
 This was followed by a helium balloon race where every child released a balloon from the playground.
 The first balloon was found on the Yorkshire Moors within an hour of the launch.

-Children in Year Two and Year Three had a cycling training day on the school playground.
-By the end of the sessions all of the children who could not previously rides a bicycle had learned how to ride a bicycle without stabilisers
+Children in Year Two and Year Three have a cycling training day on the school playground.
+By the end of these sessions most of the children who could not previously rides a bicycle, learn how to ride a bicycle without stabilisers.

 Bikeability is today’s cycle training programme.
 It’s like cycling proficiency, but better.
 It’s about gaining practical skills and understanding how to cycle on today’s roads.
 Bikeability gives everyone the skills and confidence for all kinds of cycling.